Mkhenso-jay/EventManagementSystem/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green?style=flat-square)

 A **web-based Event Management System** built using **XHTML, Java, and NetBeans**, designed to efficiently manage events, venues, and calendars.
-Perfect for organizers and admins who need a clear, functional system for scheduling and venue management.
+Perfect for event organizers and venue owners who need a clear, functional system for scheduling and venue management.

 ## 🌟 Features